 The U.S. House of Representatives hears a bill to seal

 The Clean Slate Act of 2019 was recently introduced in the U.S. House of Representatives.
-It would, if enacted into law, automatically seal federal criminal records relating to non-violent cannabis convictions.
+It would, if enacted into law, automatically seal federal criminal records relating to every non-violent cannabis conviction.
 With certain conditions, of course.
 So getting rid of a damaging cannabis conviction could soon become a reality for a lot of people.

 A Bipartisan Bill

 Rep. Lisa Blunt Rochester (D-DE) and Rep. Guy Reschenthaler (R-PA) filed the bill.
-Perhaps surprisingly, this bipartisan bill has been endorsed by organizations on both sides of the political divide.
+Perhaps surprisingly, organizations on both sides of the political divide support the bill.
 On the left, the Center for American Progress and, on the right, the American Conservative Union Foundation and FreedomWorks, an advocacy group closely linked to the Tea Party movement.

 The bill would require federal authorities to seal records of offenders with a non-violent cannabis conviction.
 This would apply to those who have completed their punishment and satisfied all related conditions, such as parole or supervised release.
 However, it would exclude sex offenders and those involved in terrorism and national security leaks.
 The bill would also seal records relating to arrests or charges that did not result in conviction.